-Among other major Roman poets such as Horace and Virgil He also wrote many poetic verses about the wine.
-He sings again and again the change effects of the wine, especially in terms of quantity.
-In his work "Ars amatoria" (Love Art), he described the correct dosage as a positive aphrodisiac in the following way: "It is God Bacchus not who calls me, his poet?
-He is standing by lovers.
-Even the flames he leads her fire.
-If you lie blissfully on the side of the beautiful ones, please ask the gods that the wine does not confuse your senses.
+In addition to other important Roman poets such as Horace and Virgil he also wrote many poetic verses about wine.
+He always sings about the reciprocal effects of the wine, especially with regard to the amount.
+He described the correct dosage as a positive aphrodisiac in his work “Ars amatoria” (love art) as follows: “It is God Bacchus not who calls me, his poet?
+He helps lovers.
+Even the flames lead their fire.
+If you are happily lying to the side of the beautiful with a happy feast, ask the gods that the wine does not confuse your senses.
 Powerful drunkenness disturbs, it harms and disgusts.
-But a tiny swip, more mimicked than drunk, will help you to play. ” See also the keywords Satyricon and drinking culture as well as sayings of famous persons under Quotes,
+However, a tiny little bit of mockery, more mimed than drunk, will help you to play. ” See also under the key words Satyricon and drinking culture as well as sayings of famous people under Quotes,